-Master of Science (Thesis Option), Plan I
+Thesis Option, Plan I

-All Master of Science degree candidates must satisfactorily complete a minimum of 24 semester hours of course work and submit an acceptable thesis, which shows creative thinking and independent judgment in developing a problem from primary sources.
+All candidates must satisfactorily complete a minimum of 24 semester hours of course work and submit and defend an acceptable thesis, which shows creative thinking and independent judgment in developing a problem from primary sources.

-Master of Science (Non-Thesis), Plan II
+Non-thesis Option, Plan II

-Students completing the non-thesis degree option are required to write a Master's report.
-The focus of the report is determined jointly by the student and the student's academic advisory committee.
+All candidates must satisfactorily complete a minimum of 36 semester hours of course work, take the Comprehensive Examination and write a Master's Report.
+The focus of the report is determined jointly by the student and the student's Academic Advisory Committee.
 The nature of the report can be a library search, survey, or experimentation as determined by the student's advisory committee.
-For the Master of Science degree, a student must complete a minimum of 36 semester hours of course work.